Adelic line bundles on quasi-projective varieties: Preliminaries on arithmetic varieties

-is a $(1,1)$-current over $X$.
-Here $s$ is any meromorphic section of $L$ over $X$, and the definition is independent of the choice of $s$.
+is a $(1,1)$-current on $X$.
+Here $s$ is any meromorphic section of $L$ on $X$, and the definition is independent of the choice of $s$.

-A continuous metric $\|\cdot\|$ of $L$ over $X$ is called \emph{semipositive} if the \emph{curvature current} is a positive current; equivalently, $\|\cdot\|$ is {semipositive} if for any local section $s$ of $L$ analytic and everywhere non-vanishing over an open subset $U$ of $X$, the function $-2\log \|s(x)\|$ is pluri-subharmonic (psh) over $U$.
-We refer to \cite{Kli} for basic theory of psh functions, and to \cite[\S1]{Mor7} for a brief extension of psh functions to singular analytic varieties.
+A continuous metric $\|\cdot\|$ of $L$ on $X$ is called \emph{semipositive} if the \emph{Chern current} is a positive current.
+Equivalently, for any analytic curve $Y$ of $X$, and any smooth and compactly supported function $f$, the integration